cvl-umass/riverscope/README.md

 ### PlanetScope
 Data type: .tif (both input and label)

 PlanetScope is the high-resolution satellite image data (3m/pixel).

+#### Input
 It has 4 bands: B,G,R,NIR (in this order) and all bands have 3m/pixel resolution.

 | Band  | Name  |
 | ---   | ---   |